ParthPathak27/Working-with-huge-matrices/README.md

 # Working-with-huge-matrices
-Linear Programming, Quadratic Programming, and working with Huge matrices
+Linear Programming, Quadratic Programming, and Working with Huge matrices